Shivaprakash-NP/Leetcode-Manager/Leetcode/Topicwise/Breadth-First_Search/Medium/200_Number_of_Islands/explanation.md

 }
 ```

 **5. Time and Space Complexity:**

-* **Time Complexity:** O(M * N), where M is the number of rows and N is the number of columns in the grid.
-In the worst-case scenario (a grid entirely filled with '1's), we visit each cell exactly once.
-The BFS operation within each island takes time proportional to the size of the island.
-However, each cell is visited at most once overall.
+* **Time Complexity:** O(M * N), where M and N are the number of rows and columns in the grid, respectively.
+This is because we visit each cell at most once.
+The BFS operation within each island takes at most O(M*N) in the worst case (a single large island), but this is amortized across all islands.

-* **Space Complexity:** O(M * N) in the worst case.
-This is due to the `vis` array which stores visited information for each cell.
-The queue used in BFS can also consume space proportional to the size of the largest island, but this is still bounded by O(M * N) in the worst case.
-The `dir` array is constant space.
+* **Space Complexity:** O(M * N) in the worst-case scenario.
+This is primarily due to the `vis` array used to track visited cells.
+In the worst case (all cells are land), the queue used in BFS can also reach a size of O(M*N), although it's generally much smaller in practice.

+In summary, this solution provides an efficient way to solve the Number of Islands problem using BFS and a visited array to prevent redundant exploration and ensure accurate island counting.
+The time and space complexity are both linear with respect to the size of the input grid.